sitano/s3-scylla/README_CDC.md

 ### Known limitations/TO-DO/Future plans
 - Code quality.
 - Not tested on many data types, multi-node Scylla clusters.
-- Because we write an entire chunk and this chunk boundary can be in the middle of `.csv` row, the last row might be cut "in half" (**that will be soon fixed**).
 - The CDC log is divided into multiple S3 objects - exactly 1 per shard.
 That could cause this file to get very big.
 Maybe there should be a separate file per time window (a new file every 5 minutes).
 Another problem is that the files contain all CDC log tables in single file (per shard) - there should be separate file per each CDC log table.
 - If you insert not much data, it won't be enough to fill a chunk, so no CDC log entries will be visible on S3.
 It should be flushed periodically (probably linked to the separate file per time window idea).
 - In CDC, there's a great care given that CDC log rows are in the same node/shard as base table rows (achieved via CDC partitioner among others).
 But inserted chunks are partitioned without this care - chunk can end up on another node/shard than base table row.
 It could be fixed by slightly changing the S3 schema and introducing a new partitioner.